Navigating the CFA® Requirements for Each Level

-CFA Level 1 Exam Requirements
+CFA Level 1 Requirements / Enrollment

 Bachelor's Degree: You must have completed a Bachelor's or equivalent program and hold a college/university degree.
 Consult your college or university if you are unsure if your program is comparable.

-You must have about 4,000 hours of work experience or higher education acquired over three years before registering for the Level 1 exam.
+- Professional Work Experience: You must have about 4,000 hours of work experience or higher education acquired over three years before registering for the Level 1 exam.
 Make sure that your education and work experience timelines do not overlap.

 International Travel Passport